ss220-space/queue-manager/README.md

 Built with Rust and use iptables wrapper.
 It connects to queue backend via websockets;

 ### Game Lobby Server
-Only contains browser to authenticate players and open frontend;
+Essentially just IE-based DM browser to authenticate players and open frontend;

 ### Queue Backend
 Built with Nest.JS.
 Technologies used: